 The rise of social commerce is unavoidable and has been driven by younger consumers.
-Generation Z spends 2-3 times more shopping on social media channels like Instagram and Snapchat than the average consumer, while Generation X prefers shopping on Facebook.
+Generation Z spends more while shopping on social media channels like Instagram and Snapchat than the average consumer, while Generation X prefers shopping on Facebook.
 So how can your business use Facebook and Instagram to market itself and sell its products?

 Set Up Your Virtual Storefront

 Facebook and Instagram’s latest shopping solutions are making buying and selling online a lot easier, without ever having to leave the social media platforms for a website.

 - Facebook Shop and Instagram Shop can be found on a business’ Facebook Page or Instagram profile, and there is no cost associated with the feature.
 Facebook is working with partners including Shopify, BigCommerce, WooCommerce, ChannelAdvisor, CedCommerce, Cafe24, Tienda Nube and Feedonomics to give small businesses the support they need.